Mandy Moore: 2003–2006: Coverage and continued acting

 In 2004, Moore co-starred with Matthew Goode in the romantic comedy Chasing Liberty.
 She played Anna Foster, the rebellious eighteen-year-old "First Daughter" who wants more freedom from the Secret Service.
 The film grossed approximately $12 million.
 Both How to Deal and Chasing Liberty received generally negative reviews, respectively.
 Ebert singled Moore's performances out again and said in his review of How to Deal that Moore has "an unaffected natural charm" and "almost makes the movie worth seeing."
 In his review of Chasing Liberty he said that she has "undeniable screen presence and inspires instant affection."
 Other critics called her an "actress of limited range," but one review of Chasing Liberty called her the "most painless of former pop princesses."
 Late in 2004, Moore co-starred with Jena Malone, Macaulay Culkin and Patrick Fugit in the religion satirical comedy-drama Saved!.
 She played Hilary Faye Stockard, a proper and popular girl at a Christian high school.
 The film received generally positive reviews; it did not receive a wide release.
-Moore's performance was praised, with one critic calling her a "demented delight" and another calling it her best performance to date.
-She and Michael Stipe covered The Beach Boys' 1966 song "God Only Knows", which bookended the film.
+Moore's performance was praised, with one critic calling her a "demented delight".
+She and Michael Stipe covered the Beach Boys' 1966 song "God Only Knows", which bookended the film.

-In 2005, Moore co-starred in the sports family comedy-drama Racing Stripes, where she voiced Sandy the white horse, and guest-starred in the HBO comedy-drama Entourage.
+In 2005, Moore co-starred in the sports family comedy-drama Racing Stripes, in which she voiced Sandy the white horse, and she guest-starred in the HBO comedy-drama Entourage.
 Moore was originally scheduled to star in the films Cursed, Havoc and The Upside of Anger, which were all eventually released in 2005, but without her involvement in any of them.

 In 2006, Moore guest-starred as Julie Quinn in two episodes of the fifth season of the NBC medical sitcom Scrubs, that were the ninth episode "My Half-Acre" and the tenth episode "Her Story II".
-The same year, she guest-starred in the Fox animated sitcom The Simpsons, where she voiced Tabitha Vixx in the seventeenth-season finale called "Marge and Homer Turn a Couple Play".
+The same year, she guest-starred in the Fox animated sitcom The Simpsons, in which she voiced Tabitha Vixx in the seventeenth-season finale called "Marge and Homer Turn a Couple Play".

 Moore co-starred with Hugh Grant, Dennis Quaid and William Dafoe in Paul Weitz's satirical comedy American Dreamz, which was released in April 2006.
-She played Sally Kendoo, a sociopathic contestant on a singing competition series modelled after American Idol.
+She played Sally Kendoo, a sociopathic contestant in a singing competition series modeled after American Idol.
 Weitz said that he had Moore in mind for the role before she was cast, explaining that "there's something inherently sweet about Mandy; it makes it all the more interesting to see her in a villainess role."
 Moore has said that she enjoys playing mean-spirited characters, but fears being typecast as a villain.
-The film opened at number nine at the U.S. box office, eventually totaling barely $7 million, and it received generally mixed reviews.
+The film opened at number 9 at the U.S. box office, bringing in $7 million, and it received generally mixed reviews.
 Owen Gleiberman of Entertainment Weekly praised Moore's and Grant's "wicked barbed chemistry" in their roles, but Robert Koehler of Variety called Moore's role a "pitch-perfect study of a woman for whom a reality show is reality."